 With the success of their CBSN product, first launched in 2014, adding a companion sports service was a natural progression for the company.
 The timing for the OTT channel could not be better for this new OTT service.
 With the Men’s NCAA basketball tournament and Masters golf on the CBS’s March and April calendar, this new network will have tremendous access to two of the premier sporting events of the year.

 Like CBSN, CBS Sports HQ will not only provide a live sports information service, but also provide, within the same screen, DVR capability for the viewer to scroll through previous segments to pick out information of interest.
 Combining these two functions allows viewers to surf in and out of the service not having to worry about when they will see a segment of interest.
 This is a key component to the success of both CBSN and CBS Sports HQ.

 Build from scratch, or not?

-With the goal to replicate the functionality of CBSN, the CBS Interactive team needed to decide whether to build a separate, side-by-side, video production workflow from their already established production chain or combine the needs of the new network within the existing workflow, which provides video content for their websites of CBS Sports.com, Sportsline, 247 Sports, Max Preps and CBS Sports Fantasy.
+With the goal to replicate the functionality of CBSN, the CBS Interactive team needed to decide whether to build a separate, side-by-side, video production workflow from their already established production chain or combine the needs of the new OTT channel within the existing workflow, which provides video content for their websites of CBS Sports.com, Sportsline, 247 Sports, Max Preps and CBS Sports Fantasy.